Isidore Springer

-Isidore Springer (23 July 1912 in Antwerp, 27 December 1942 in Lyon, France) was Belgian diamond dealer and communist who became an important member of the Red Orchestra organisation in Belgium and later France during World War II.
+Isidore Springer (23 July 1912 in Antwerp, 27 December 1942 in Lyon, France) was a Belgian diamond dealer and communist who became an important member of the Red Orchestra organisation in Belgium and later France during World War II.
 Springer worked as a recruiter and courier between Leopold Trepper, a Soviet agent who was the technical director of Soviet espionage in Western Europe, and Anatoly Gurevich, also a Soviet agent, in Belgium.
 He would later run the 6th network of Trepper's seven espionage networks in France, providing intelligence from US and Belgian diplomats.
 His aliases were Romeo, Verlaine, Walter van Vliet, Fred and Sabor.

 Life

 Springer's father was Simon Springer and his mother was Lona Kunstlinger Springer.
 His mistress was Rita Arnould.
+His wife was Flore Valaerts who was a dance teacher who held a dance class on Rue Royale in Brussels.
+Valaerts was active in the World Committee Against War and Fascism and was a member of the Communist Party of Belgium.
+She collaborated with her husband as a member of the Ger codename was Flora Van Fliet and she provided a range of services to the GRU including using her dance class a mail drop location for the network.

 Career

 Between 1930 and 1931, Springer lived in Paris.
 According to Willy Berg, the member of the Sonderkommando Rote Kapelle who interrogated Springer after he was arrested, worked for Trepper before the outbreak of World War II, liaising with the Soviet Embassy when Trepper was away.